asynx-dev/www/src/_posts/2021-03-16-wsl-offline.md

 With first run the installation process begins and you are prompted to select an username and associated password.
 After completing installation, you can use your Linux distro.
-Notice that file system for the Linux is created in `rootfs` folder.
-After installation, Ubuntu 20.04 create ~40K items in its folder.
+Notice that file system for the Linux is created under `rootfs` folder.
+After installation, Ubuntu 20.04 creates ~40K items in its folder.

 # Pitfall: Moving Ubuntu 20.04 After Installation

 I got `Cannot find the specified path` error when I moved to another folder after installation.
-Other people reports same problem too [^1f].
-In my case since I didn't customize the Ubuntu, I reinstalled it but I don't know the proper solution if you don't want to loose your distro.
-Some people also reported that a Windows update also brakes the WSL [^1f], so... yeah, classical Windows...
+Other people report the same problem too [^1f].
+In my case, since I was using fresh Ubuntu installation, I reinstalled it but I don't know the proper solution if you don't want to loose your distro.
+Some people also reported that a Windows update also breaks the WSL [^1f], so... yeah, classical Windows...

 ## Solution